 Australia first entered the World Fly Fishing Championships in May 1987 as an invitation team.
-This was done on the understanding that for Australia to be involved in future competitions, an organization representing our country and recognised by the International Federation of Sport Fishing, would be formed.
+This was done on the understanding that for Australia to be involved in future competitions, an organisation representing our country and recognised by the International Federation of Sport Fishing, would be formed.

 Fly Fish Australia Incorporated (FFA) was formed in 1989 and became the recognised body by the International Federation of Sport Fishing for the purpose of selecting teams to represent Australia.